-The Neurobehavioral Unit Outpatient (NBU-OP) Clinic provides postdoctoral training opportunities as part of Kennedy Krieger Institute’s Behavioral Psychology Postdoctoral Training Program.
+The Neurobehavioral Unit Outpatient (NBU-OP) Clinic offers postdoctoral clinical fellowships in Psychology and in Applied Behavior Analysis as part of Kennedy Krieger Institute’s Behavioral Psychology Postdoctoral Training Program.

-The NBU-OP Clinic provides a continuum of care for individuals with intellectual/developmental disabilities who display severe destructive behavior such as self-injury, aggression, property destruction, pica, elopement and dangerous acts.
-The continuum of care includes day treatment, intensive outpatient, follow-up, and consultation services.
-The NBU-OP Clinic utilizes a data-driven approach to assessment and treatment based on an evidence-based applied behavior analysis model.
+The NBU-OP Clinic offers assessment and treatment services to children, adolescents, and adults with intellectual/developmental disabilities who display severe problem behavior such as self-injury, aggression, property destruction, pica, and elopement.
+Our continuum of care includes day treatment, intensive outpatient, follow-up, and consultation services.
+Our mission is to provide clinical care, conduct research, provide specialized training, and to advocate for persons with severe problem behavior and their families.
+The NBU-OP Clinic utilizes a data-driven approach to assessment and treatment based on an evidence-based model informed by the principles of applied behavior analysis.
 Each client participates in a series of intensive assessments, including functional analyses and reinforcer assessments.
-Based on assessment results, individualized behavioral interventions are developed and systematically evaluated to determine their effectiveness in decreasing severe problem behaviors and increasing appropriate replacement behavior.
-Critical components of our treatment approach are collaboration with the client’s family and service providers, and provision of ongoing training.
+Based on assessment results, individualized behavioral interventions are developed and systematically evaluated to determine their effectiveness in decreasing severe problem behavior and increasing appropriate replacement behavior.
+Critical components of our treatment approach are collaboration with the client’s family and service providers, and provision of education and training.

-Postdoctoral fellows have the opportunity to participate in a range of training experiences including clinical services, clinical research, supervision, administrative activities, and community advocacy and education that are representative of the mission of the Neurobehavioral Programs.
-Emphasis is placed on developing an individualized training opportunity with participation in the above listed activities being based on the specific training goals and previous experience of the fellow.
+Postdoctoral fellows have the opportunity to participate in a range of training experiences including clinical services, research, supervision, administrative activities, and community advocacy and education that are representative of the mission of the Neurobehavioral Programs.
+Fellows work at one of our two clinic locations in Baltimore, MD or Columbia, MD and carry a core clinical caseload.
 Fellows receive at least 2 hours per week of individual and group supervision from a licensed psychologist.
-In addition, fellows will have protected time to engage in research and professional development activities under the guidance of the program director.
-Fellows are also provided the opportunity to attend and/or present research data at local and national conferences.
-Fellows work at one of our two locations in Baltimore, MD and Columbia, MD.

 - Providing education and training to parents and providers

-- Providing services in the home, school, and community
+- Providing services in home, school, and community settings

 - Developing and implementing clinically relevant research protocols